Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Introduction

 \section{Introduction}

-Matrix Isolation Spectroscopy of alkali atoms in solid matrices of inert gases at cryogenic temperatures is a widely used spectroscopic technique in several fields of research.
+Matrix Isolation Spectroscopy (MIS) of alkali atoms in solid matrices of inert gases at cryogenic temperatures is a widely used spectroscopic technique in several fields of research \cite{Bondybey-Smith96,Momose-Shida98,Barnes-OrvilleThomas81}.
 The atoms are trapped in fixed positions inside the solid matrix, and thus their mutual interactions are strongly reduced, as well as their interaction with the matrix atoms or molecules.
-In the cases we consider in this paper, relevant for DM search, all atoms or molecules considered have not permanent dipole moments, and thermal effects are also strongly reduced by the use of cryogenic temperatures (some Kelvin) \cite{Gerhardt-Sin12,Lambo-Buchachenko12,Kanagin-Regmi13}.
-Matrix Isolation Spectroscopy of atoms or molecules has recently been proposed also for investigating new physics beyond the Standard Model with atoms and molecules, such as search for time-reversal or CP symmetry violations, electric dipole moment of standard-model particles, as well as DM \cite{Safranova-Budker18,Cairncross-Ye19,DeMille-Doyle17,Andreev-Ang18}.
+Thermal effects are also strongly reduced by the use of cryogenic temperatures (some Kelvin) \cite{Gerhardt-Sin12,Lambo-Buchachenko12,Kanagin-Regmi13}.
+Some decades ago, MIS of atoms or molecules has been proposed for searching permanent electric dipole moments \cite{Pryor-Wilczek87,Arndt-Kanorski93}.
+In more recent times, much theoretical research as well as new experimental proposals have been devoted to investigate new physics beyond the Standard Model (SM) exploiting atoms and molecules trapped through this technique \cite{Kozlov-Derevianko06,Vutha-Horbatsch18,Guarise-Braggio20,Santamaria-Braggio15}.
+In particular, searches for time-reversal or CP symmetry violations, electric dipole moment of standard-model particles, or DM candidates have been carried-out through MIS (for reviews on these subjects, see for example \cite{Safranova-Budker18,Cairncross-Ye19,DeMille-Doyle17,Andreev-Ang18}.

-Cosmological axions are supposed to be one of the possible constituents of the DM of the Universe, whose composition is still unknown \cite{Bertone-Hooper18}.
+Cosmological axions are supposed to be one of the possible constituents of the DM \cite{Feng10}, whose composition is still unknown \cite{Bertone-Hooper18}.
 Axions were initially introduced by Peccei and Quinn in order to solve the strong CP problem in quantum chromodynamics \cite{Peccei-Quinn77,Peccei-Quinn77a,Weinberg78,Wilczek78}, and are assumed to interact very weakly with ordinary matter.
-Successively, it was proposed that they could be one of the possible constituents of DM \cite{Feng10}, and Sikivie proposed that they could induce magnetic-type transitions between atomic Zeeman sub-levels, yielding possibility of their indirect detection \cite{Sikivie14}.
+Successively Sikivie proposed that they could induce magnetic-type transitions between atomic Zeeman sub-levels, yielding possibility of their indirect detection in atomic structures \cite{Sikivie14}.
 It is thus of fundamental importance to envisage possible mechanisms, and relative experiments, to detect these particles.
-Several possibilities have been recently proposed; for a review, see for example \cite{Feng10,Rosenberg15,Graham-Irastorza15,Bertone-Tait18,Marsh16,Irastorza-Redondo18}.
+Several possibilities have been recently proposed; for a review, see for example \cite{Feng10,Rosenberg15,Graham-Irastorza15,Bertone-Tait18,Chadha-Day-Ellis22,Irastorza-Redondo18,Semertzidis-Youn22,Braggio-Carugno17}.

 Recently, possible detection schemes for cosmological axions in the meV energy range, based on electron transitions between Zeeman-shifted levels of dilute alkali or oxygen atoms \cite{Santamaria-Braggio15}, or their ionization \cite{Guarise-Braggio20}, embedded in a solid matrix of inert gases at cryogenic temperatures \cite{Guarise-Braggio17}, have been proposed.